AqwamCreates/DataPredict/docs/WhyIDoNotEntertainProofOfValueRequests.md

 The passion of mines doesn't pay the bills though, so I should be charging on how much people rely on it.

+The DataPredict ecosystem took me 3 years to develop as a solo developer.
+I went borderline full time on it and even worked on it during weekends.

 ## Volume-Based Pricing

 Instead of charging enterprise-level prices, I went for a volume-based model.